Top Tips for Claiming Tax Back in Australia

 It’s important to bear in mind that you’re only eligible for a full rebate under certain conditions.

-If you’re staying in Australia for less than six months or 183 days, you will not reach the point where you qualify as resident for tax purposes, and will therefore not be entitled to a tax-free bracket.
+If you’re staying in Australia for less than six months or 183 days, you will not reach the point where you qualify as a resident for tax purposes, and will therefore not be entitled to a tax-free bracket.

-This means, you would be unable to claim back on the tax you incurred as a foreign resident: the same applies for a working holiday visa.
+This means you would be unable to claim back on the tax you incurred as a foreign resident: the same applies for a working holiday visa.

 However, if you were subject to emergency tax at any point during your time in Australia, you are entitled to claim that back regardless of your visa or the length of your stay.